 - Whether it’s a first-time transfer

-The most critical variable in determining how long does an e-Transfer take is usually the financial institution you sent it from.
+The most critical variable in determining how long an e-Transfer take is usually the financial institution you sent it from.

-For instance, e-Transfers initiated with the Royal Bank of Canada (RBC) are almost instantaneous.
+For instance, e-Transfers initiated with the Royal Bank of Canada (RBC) are almost always instantaneous.
 The Toronto-Dominion Bank (TD) and Bank of Montreal (BMO) e-Transfers also tend to be instant in most cases.
 On the other hand, the Bank of Nova Scotia (BNS) and the Canadian Imperial Bank of Commerce (CIBC) tend to be relatively slower.

 The amount is also an essential factor.
 If you are sending smaller amounts, like under $100, the e-Transfer might be instantaneous.
-Most banks and credit unions also have an undisclosed threshold amount, which, when exceeded, may be delayed, and when met, might be instantaneous.
+Most banks and credit unions also have an undisclosed threshold amount, which, when exceeded, may be delayed, and, when met, might be instantaneous.

 In credit unions, Tangerine offers two types of Interac e-Transfers.
 One is usually instant, but it costs a small fee.
 The free one, meanwhile, might take up to three days to process.